zhouxiang19910319/macbook_pro_configurator/README.md

 ## Challenges in this project
 * How to use custom fonts in your webpage.
-* How to use jQuery/javascript to manipulate the dom.
+* How to use jQuery/javascript to manipulate the DOM.
 *